episerver/eslint-plugin-episerver-cms/README.md

 ## Formatters

 There are several formatters you can use to get a clearer overview of what Episerver API's are being used but shouldn't be.
-If you want to send us some statistics to help us in the CMS UI team, please send us the CSV version.
-[See all formatters.](https://github.com/seriema/eslint-formatter-episerver-cms)

-The formatters need to be installed separately:
+They are installed seperately, with [eslint-formatter-episerver-cms](https://github.com/seriema/eslint-formatter-episerver-cms).

 ```
 $ npm i seriema/eslint-formatter-episerver-cms --save-dev